William L. Fox '75

 As a scholar, President Fox has published three books: a study of Harvard theologian Willard L. Sperry (1991), the award-winning Valley of the Craftsmen (2001) and Lodge of the Double-Headed Eagle: Two Centuries of Scottish Rite Freemasonry (1999).
 He was also the founding and general editor of a 10-volume book series in church history and a former faculty member at Claremont Theological School, Montgomery College, Howard University and Goucher College.

 As St. Lawrence’s president, President Fox has focused on financial planning to achieve best efficiencies for the benefit of the St. Lawrence student body.
 Through a two-year, campus-wide Strategic Mapping process, he encouraged the Laurentian community to consider curricular and co-curricular innovations, to strengthen and communicate more widely the St. Lawrence story of accomplishment and value, and to continue investments in the St. Lawrence campus, in its faculty and staff, and in its alumni advocates.
 The University's Strategic Map that will guide its future was created in an inclusive process involving faculty, staff, students, trustees, alumni, and community members.

 The St. Lawrence Promise, as the Strategic Map is titled, has four quadrants of activity: 1) improve the St. Lawrence experience for students; 2) build a wider reputation of excellence to attract students from all over the world and also recruit the best scholar-teachers for the next generation of faculty; 3) better engage and involve our alumni, parents and friends, and; 4) ensure our long-term financial strength.

 One of the goals of the Strategic Map, a Facilities Master Plan, supports the new (2014) 155-bed new residence hall, adjacent to the central Quad, the first residence hall in nearly 50 years.
-The Quad itself will not only have a more playable and level main lawn, but will add total green space with many more opportunities for outdoor campus events.
+The Quad itself has more a playable and level main lawn and more green space with many more opportunities for outdoor campus events.
 St. Lawrence has restored Herring-Cole, on the National Register of Historic Places, to a quiet study space that has the small-scale feel of a grand reading room in a famous library.